Microchip-MPLAB-Harmony/quick_docs/source/middleware/sdcard_audio_player_reader_tutorial/readme.md

 # MPLAB® Harmony v3 SD Card Audio Player/Reader Tutorial

-The rapid prototyping ability of MPLAB Harmony is due to the availability of software modules (Drivers, System Services and Middleware Libraries) and tools (MPLAB Harmony 3 Configurator (MHC) and MPLAB Harmony Graphics Composer (MHGC)) that are designed to allow maximum reuse of code and rapid development.
+The rapid prototyping ability of MPLAB Harmony is due to the availability of software modules (Drivers, System Services and Middleware Libraries) and tools ([MPLAB Code Configurator (MCC)](https://developerhelp.microchip.com/xwiki/bin/view/software-tools/harmony/archive/mcc-overview/) and MPLAB Harmony Graphics Composer (MHGC)) that are designed to allow maximum reuse of code and rapid development.

 The following exercises demonstrate the quick prototyping capability of MPLAB Harmony.
 These exercises should be completed sequentially to understand how the following exercise enhances and adds new functionality to the earlier exercise.